kjlaw89/viup/README.md

 I've noticed in testing that the libraries are installed to `/usr/lib64`.
 It does not appear that they are picked up by the compiler there.
 Copying from that folder to `/usr/lib` resolves the problem.
 This may not be necessary in all cases.

+### Notes about dependencies

+This repo comes with a copy of the headers for the version of IUP that it was developed against (3.30), but does not ship with the runtime libraries.
+It is *not* necessary to get the IM library runtime if you do not plan to use it in your application.

+By default VIUP only initializes the subsystems that are imported.
+For example, importing just `viup` only initializes the standard dialogs, containers, and components.

+If an extension library is loaded (`viup.image`), the required runtime binaries must be installed or provided along with the build.

 ## Using VIUP